Surameli: Bega I

+Rati Surameli, Duke of Javakheti and Kartli.

 Bega I Surameli (ბეგა სურამელი; also known as Beka or Beshken) was the first known member of the family, serving under George III during the victorious expedition against the Shaddadid dynasty of Ani in 1161.
 His service was rewarded by the king with the village of Suelneti in Kartli, which his grandson Sula later donated to the Kvatakhevi monastery.
 Bega's wife Khuashak Tsokali was one of the two female dignitaries who negotiated on behalf of George III's successor, Tamar, a peace deal with the rebellious political faction led by Qutlu Arslan c.
 1184.

 Rati I

 Rati I Surameli (რატი სურამელი), the son of Bega, was the first of the family to have attained to the title of eristavi of Kartli, apparently after Liparit Orbeli was dispossessed of the rank following the rebellion against George III in 1177.
 He is first mentioned in a document dated to 1170.
 Rati is known as a benefactor to the monasteries of Mghvime and Vardzia.
 The church of Dormition in Vardzia was frescoed on Rati's commission and features his fresco depiction alongside those of his royal suzerains, George III and Tamar.
 Rati was succeeded as the eristavi of Kartli by his son, Sula (სულა).